 After a long day at school, it's understandable that your child would be in a hurry to get home.
 It's important that they know to never rush when disembarking a bus, however.
 Tell them to climb down the steps carefully, observe traffic patterns, look both ways when crossing, and follow all relevant pedestrian rules.
 It will keep your child safer and help both you and their bus driver rest easier.

-Set the Rules Starting Now
+Set the Bus Safety Rules Starting Now

 The earlier you can help your child understand the importance of school bus safety, the better.
 Young children are often impulsive, so establishing a disciplined routine from a young age is essential.
 Riding the bus will be something your child does often, which means habits, good or bad, will be reinforced by daily behavior.
 Make sure their habits are good ones and you will feel confident that they know how to get on and off their bus safely each day.
 As a parent, that feeling is worth a thousand giant conveyor belts.